Recommended Travel Resources

 • Do we use travel towels?
 Yes, absolutely, we tested a few, and you’ll see which one won in our post here.

 • Do we recommend power banks and chargers for travel?
 These are absolutely essential.
-We just bought this one, but we’ve had lots of different models and often carried multiple units, solar, slimline and regular. ( because kids!)
+We just bought new ones, but we’ve had lots of different models and often carried multiple units, solar, slimline and regular. (because kids!)
 Full post here.

 Booking Accommodation